What Vegans Cannot Eat

 This ethical dilemma is why vegans opt for plant-based protein sources.
 These sources, which can include options like pea protein, soy protein, and hemp protein, not only align with the principles of cruelty-free living but also offer numerous health benefits.

-By choosing plant-based proteins, vegans embrace a sustainable, ethical, and health-conscious alternative while making a stand against the animal exploitation that underlies the production of whey protein.
+By choosing plant-based proteins, vegans embrace a sustainable, ethical, and health-conscious alternative while opposing the animal exploitation that underlies the production of whey protein.

 9. Isinglass

-Isinglass, a substance derived from fish, is traditionally used in the beer and wine-making process for its ability to clarify and remove impurities from the final product.
+Isinglass is a fish-derived substance traditionally used in beer and wine making to clarify and remove impurities from the final product.

 However, this practice poses a significant dilemma for vegans.
 Using isinglass involves sourcing the swim bladders of fish, particularly sturgeon and other species.